raul23/pyebooktools/README.rst

   A regular expression that specifies which file extensions will be tested with ``7z t`` for corruption.

+* ``--owi``, ``--organize-without-isbn``; config variable ``organize_without_isbn``; default value ``False``

+  Specify whether the script will try to organize ebooks if there were no ISBN found in the book or if no metadata was found online with the retrieved ISBNs.
+If enabled, the script will first try to use calibre's ``ebook-meta`` command-line tool to extract the author and title metadata from the ebook file.
+The script will try searching the online metadata sources (``organize_without_isbn_sources``) by the extracted author & title and just by title.
+If there is no useful metadata or nothing is found online, the script will try to use the filename for searching.

 Input and output arguments
 """"""""""""""""""""""""""